In a nutshell: be prepared!

 Spoiler alert!
 It’s going to be much cooler on the water

-There’ll also be a wind chill—our boats travel at up to 30 knots, or 55 kilometres/hour—and sometimes fog.
+There will also be a wind chill—our boats travel at up to 30 knots, or 55 kilometres/hour—and sometimes there’s fog.
 West Coast fog can be damp and cool and it will quickly have you reaching for those extra layers.
 Fog can happen at any time, especially August (which we call Fog-ust).

-In summer 2020 we have extra clothing advice for you.
-As you’ll see in Our Safety Pledge to you, we’ve implemented a boat-load of COVID-19 safety measures to keep you safe.
+In summer 2021 we have clothing advice for you.
+As you’ll see in Our Safety Pledge to you, we have a few COVID-19 safety measures to keep you safe.
 But we need your help too.

-We need you to BYOS (bring your own stuff)…as in we provide the boats, the wildlife and the fabulous customer service.
+While we do provide jackets, hats, gloves and blankets as needed, it’s totally fine if you prefer to BYOS (bring your own stuff)…as in we provide the boats, the wildlife and the fabulous customer service.
 You provide the rest.

 Dressing for any outdoor West Coast adventure is all about layers, people!
 Pretend you’re going skiing, minus the snow.
 We’re serious.
 One of those layers should be a sweater that would keep you warm enough on a crisp fall day.

-For summer 2020 we’re encouraging everyone to stay in the fresh air to help with social distancing.
+In summer 2021 we’re encouraging everyone to stay in the fresh air as much as possible to help with social distancing.
 What’s that you say?
 You’re one of those people who never gets cold.
 Just humour us.
 Bring the extra layers along anyway.
 We’re about 99% sure you’ll need them.

 2. Waterproof outer jacket